AdilAijaz10/Qubic-Hack-the-future-hackathon/README.md

 - Google Sheets (dashboard)
 - OpenAI / Grok (AI summaries)

-### Want to use it yourself?

-1. Duplicate this Google Sheet template → [click here when ready]
-2. Create the same scenario in your Make.com (blueprint available on request)
-3. Connect your EasyConnect alerts to the webhook URL
-4. Done – start adding wallets in EasyConnect and watch the sheets fill up!

 Built for the Qubic × EasyConnect hackathon.
 Simple, useful, and completely hands-free.